 On the south east end of the island is a beautiful sloping hard coral reef starting at depths of less than two metres and dropping as deep as 30 metres plus.
 Either side are sandy bay areas giving a true feeling of tropical diving.
 With generally crystal clear water and sparkling white sand this is a great place for shallow water photography.
 Banded sea snakes, octopi, cuttlefish and moray eels are all regulars with the possibility of leopard sharks and exquisite nudibranches.
 Suitable for all level of divers.

 Half way beneath the north and south tips is a large sheltered bay shaped like a banana (hence the name).
 Starting at a depth of 5 metres this hard coral reef slopes at a 45 degree angle down to a sandy bottom at 25 metres and deeper.
-The main coral type here is staghorn with a large array of reef fishes living in and around.
+The bay is very large with enough room to do 4 or 5 dives and still not cover the whole bay.
+ON either end or a coule of wonderful dives with a mix of superb large boulders and a variety of hard coral formations.
 All the usual suspects can be found (parrotfish, lionfish, trumpetfish etc.) plus with a chance of leopard sharks and, on a rare occasion, manta rays too.
 Suitable for all levels of divers.

 For bookings or more info please fill in our Information Request Form.